ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 Go the [http://localhost:4545/#/](http://localhost:4545/#/) to see the UI.

-Any development under the webapp will be automatically visible in the browser and any change to the Quarkus app are also reflected to make the end to end development very efficient.
+Any development under the frontend will be automatically visible in the browser and any changes to the Quarkus app are also reflected to make the end to end development very efficient.

 ### Potential build issues